Best Video Doorbells 2026: Ring vs Google Nest

 - Limited Google Home support.
 Works with Alexa beautifully, but Google Home integration is basic and unreliable.

 🧠 3.
-Google Nest Doorbell — The AI Smart Pick
+Google Nest Doorbell — The Best Video Doorbell for Google Home

 The Google Nest Doorbell takes a different approach.
+The best part?
 Instead of relying on cloud processing, it does AI detection on the device itself.
 This means smarter alerts without necessarily needing a subscription, and better privacy since video processing happens locally.

 Price: $179 | Resolution: 960p HDR | Field of View: 145° diagonal | Power: Battery (2-6 months) or hardwired | Night Vision: HDR (black-and-white)